Dynatrace/dynatrace-configuration-as-code/documentation/versioned_docs/version-1.8.x/Get-started/installation.md

   "NEW_CLI".
 We can't wait for your feedback.
 NAME:
-   monaco-linux-amd64 - Automates the deployment of Dynatrace Monitoring Configuration to one or multiple Dynatrace environments.
+   monaco-linux-amd64 - Automates the deployment of Dynatrace Observability and Security Configuration to one or multiple Dynatrace environments.
 USAGE:
    monaco-linux-amd64 [global options] command [command options] [working directory]
 VERSION: